FACT FOCUS: Walmart quashes cryptocurrency partnership claim

 NEW YORK (AP) — Walmart denied any partnership with the digital currency Litecoin after a fake news release led to a brief flurry of inaccurate reports from national news outlets and social media users on Monday.

 A news release claiming a partnership between Walmart and Litecoin is “not real,” according to Walmart spokesperson Molly Blakeman.
+Charlie Lee, creator of Litecoin and managing director of the Litecoin Foundation, confirmed the release was fake.

 The false announcement was temporarily featured on a major press release wire and in outlets including Reuters, CNBC and Yahoo Finance, before being deleted and corrected.
 It wasn’t immediately clear who created it.